Constitutional status of Cornwall

+Map showing the location of Cornwall (orange), within England (light orange), and the rest of the United Kingdom (pale orange).

 The constitutional status of Cornwall has been a matter of debate and dispute.
 Cornwall (Kernow) is currently an administrative county of England, with movements advocating for Cornwall to be regarded separately from being a county of England and either as a country of the United Kingdom or an independent country in its own right.

 In ethnic and cultural terms, until around 1700, Cornwall and its inhabitants were regarded as a separate people by their English neighbours.
 One aspect of the distinct identity of Cornwall is the Cornish language, which survived into the early modern period (down to 5,000 speakers in the 18th century) but was then revived in the 20th Century.